Maximum Eigenvalue Detection based Spectrum Sensing in RIS-aided System with Correlated Fading: Numerical Results

 Next, in Fig. \ref{fig:ROC_N_128}, we show the ROC, i.e., $\rm P_D$ vs $\rm P_{FA}$ at $\Upsilon = -10,\,-8,\,\text{and}\,-5$ dB.
 The figure shows that the performance improves with an increase in $\Upsilon$, which is quite expected.
 However, it can be seen that the MED performance without RIS for $\Upsilon = -10$ dB is very poor.
 In contrast, including RIS with $N = 32$ gives a significantly higher detection probability for the same $\Upsilon$.
 This ensures that RIS can be useful to improve the spectrum sensing performance without necessarily increasing the transmission power or using more sophisticated/complex designs for the receiver.
 Next, Fig. \ref{fig:ROCvaryingN} shows that the ROC curve of the proposed MED improves with the increase in the number of RIS elements.
 In particular, it can be observed that the detection probability rises sharply with just doubling the number of RIS elements.
-Therefore, it is possible to achieve the detection probability close to $1$ for a very small probability of false alarm using moderately large dimensional RIS.
-Fig. \ref{fig:OptPhivaryingN_OptPhivaryingsnr} shows the benefit of using the optimally configured RIS when the spacing between RIS elements is $d = \lambda/2$.
-Fig. \ref{fig:OptPhivaryingN_OptPhivaryingsnr} (Left) indicates the ROC performance for various values of number of RIS elements $N$ when $\Upsilon = -10$ dB.
-The figure shows that the ROC improves significantly when optimally configured RIS is used, especially when $N$ is large.
-Note that the enhancement is attributed to the fact that the optimally configured RIS maximizes the trace of covariance matrix $\mathbf{R_s(\Phi)}$, which encompasses the spatial correlation of fading and hence the correlated fading aids the performance of MED.
-Fig. \ref{fig:OptPhivaryingN_OptPhivaryingsnr} (Right) shows that the detection probability ${\rm P_D}$ (for ${\rm P_{FA}} = 0.1$) improves with the increase in $N$ for various values of $\Upsilon$.
-It can be observed that the ${\rm P_D}$ approaches $1$ for smaller values of $N$ when the operating $\Upsilon$ is larger and vice-versa.
-In addition, the figure also verifies the enhanced performance of ${\rm P_D}$ with optimally configured RIS.
-However, the improvement diminishes with the increase in $\Upsilon$.
-This may be because the overall SNR along the direct link is much higher, and utilizing optimally configured RIS is unnecessary.
+Therefore, it is possible to achieve the detection probability close to $1$ for a very small probability of false alarm using moderately large dimensional RIS.\\